The prime minister is the leader of the largest political party among those forming the government.

 In addition, the prime minister has become the main spokesperson for the government both within and outside Parliament.

-Forty prime ministers have led New Zealand since the country was granted internal self-government by Britain in 1856.
+In 2023, 41 prime ministers had led New Zealand since the country was granted internal self-government by Britain in 1856.
 However, not all used the title of ‘prime minister’.
 Early on ‘colonial secretary’ was used.
 From the 1860s ‘premier’ grew more common, alternating informally with ‘prime minister’ by the century’s end.
 Since 1906 every leader has been sworn in as prime minister.
 This title is reserved for self-governing dominions, whereas Crown colonies and state governments have premiers.

 New Zealand’s British inheritance